sourceallies/glue-biscuit/README.md

 This guide assumes the reader has:
 - A general understanding of Python
-- Familiarity with AWS and the common services (IAM, S3, Cloudformation)
+- Familiarity with AWS and the common services (IAM, S3, CloudFormation)
-- Created a basic Glue job.
-Possibly as part of a tutorial
+- Created a basic Glue job, possibly as part of a tutorial
-- The concepts of a Continuious Deployment pipeline and why they are used within software development
+- An understanding of the concept of a Continuous Deployment pipeline and why they are used within software development
 - Familiarity with automated unit testing

 ## Glue Job Structure

 In Glue, a job is a Python file and associated configuration that can be executed within AWS.
-If a job is created via the Glue Console using a template, or a tutorial is followed then the resulting Python file is usually a simple script that follows a top down progression of execution in this order:
+If a job is created via a template in the Glue Console or a tutorial then the resulting Python file is usually a simple script that follows a top-down progression of execution in this order:
 1. Import statements
 2. Create a `SparkSession`, `GlueContext`, and possibly `Job` objects
-3. Call one of the `GlueContext.create_dynamic_frame_*` methods
+3. Call one of the `GlueContext.create_dynamic_frame_*` methods to read data
-4. Call various `DyanmicFrame` or `DataFrame` methods to transform the data
+4. Call various `DynamicFrame` or `DataFrame` methods to transform the data
 5. Write out the results using one of the `GlueContext.write_dynamic_frame*` methods
 6. Optionally, commit the `Job` if using bookmarks

 This structure creates some friction as the job evolves.
 In order to ensure that this job does not produce invalid results, we need a way of testing it.
-If a unit test is written and attempts to import this file, the job will immeditaly begin executing.
+If a unit test is written and attempts to import this file, the job will immediately begin executing.
-This does not allow an opportunity for data to be mocked or for the job to be run multiple times in various scenerios.
+This does not allow an opportunity for data to be mocked or for the job to be run multiple times in various scenarios.
 To address this limitation, we give up the testing of a small piece of the job.
 Specifically, the creation of the `SparkSession` and `GlueContext` We do this by wrapping the entire job into a function and calling it only when the script is the entrypoint of execution.